 For most athletes, fats should form at least 20 % of the overall diet and for most people, fat intake can vary between 20-35 % depending on a number of factors.

-For an athlete, overeating of any food, carbohydrate or fat, can lead to weight gain and could potentially reduce performance efficiency.
-However, fat has many important health-related benefits, including hormonal health, maintaining healthy cell structures and nervous system pathways, providing fat-soluble vitamins and energy, a reduced function in any of these processes would be detrimental to performance.
+For an athlete, overeating any food, carbohydrate, or fat, can lead to weight gain and could potentially reduce performance efficiency.
+However, fat has many important health-related benefits, including hormonal health, maintaining healthy cell structures and nervous system pathways, and providing fat-soluble vitamins and energy, a reduced function in any of these processes would be detrimental to performance.

 When it comes to fat intake, different factors must be considered.
 When setting a diet plan, it is important an athlete meets minimum protein and fat requirements.
 When it comes to setting fat requirements, a minimum of 0.6 g/kg body weight should be met.